bjamesv/pymoldmaker/README.md

     $ git clone https://github.com/bjamesv/pymoldmaker

+Python 3.7+ is required to run the project.
+Pip `requirements.txt` is provided for creating a suitable Python environment.

 A COLLADA file with the outlines of the pieces to be cut superimposed over the original 3d model, can be generated via the PyMoldmaker script `vector.py`.

     $ python vector.py --input positive_for_mold.dae